enactjs/docs/pages/docs/tutorials/setup/index.md

 ### Configuring the Application

-You application is configured using the `package.json` file.
+Your application is configured using the `package.json` file.
 We'll only cover the fields you most likely want to change here and leave a more [complete discussion of the `package.json`](#package.json-In-Depth) for further reading.

 * `"name"`, `"version"`, `"description"`, `"author"`, `"license"` - Application meta-data.
 These fields do not affect the build of your application but should be updated to reflect your application's details.
 * `"enact"` - The Enact-specific configuration block.
 By default, it contains intelligent defaults for an Enact Moonstone application.
 You *should* add a `"title"` field within this block to specify your application's title which will be included in the generated `index.html` during the build.